mnot/I-D/safe-hint/draft.md

 Note that this specification does not precisely define what "safe" is; rather, it is interpreted within the scope of each Web site that chooses to act upon this information.
 Furthermore, sending "safe" does not guarantee that the Web site will use it.
+As such, its effect can be described as "best effort," but not to be relied upon.

 That said, the intent of "safe" is to allow end users (or those acting on their behalf) to express a desire to avoid content that is considered "objectionable"